johnzuidweg/Zyxel-supervisor/README.md

 # Zyxel-supervisor
-Retrieve supervisor password for the Zyxel VMG8825-T50.
-This supervisor account is far more privilliged than the admin account.
+Retrieve supervisor and root password for the Zyxel VMG8825-T50.
+The supervisor account is far more privilliged than the admin account.